modelhub-ai/modelhub-engine/docs/source/contribute.md

       2. Run `python test_integration.py YOUR_MODEL_FOLDER_NAME`.
 If all tests pass you are good to publish.

-         On some platforms (Windows, Mac) communication to the model's Docker container might fail if the Docker is started implicitly by the integration test.
-If you get obscure errors during test, try starting your model idependently in a different terminal via `python start.py YOUR_MODEL_FOLDER_NAME` and running the test with the "-m" option (`python test_integration.py YOUR_MODEL_FOLDER_NAME -m`).
+         On some platforms and Docker daemon versions communication to the model's Docker container might fail if the Docker is started implicitly by the integration test.
+If you get obscure errors during test, try starting your model idependently in a different terminal via `python start.py YOUR_MODEL_FOLDER_NAME` and running the test with the "-m" option: `python test_integration.py YOUR_MODEL_FOLDER_NAME -m`.

          If your model needs particularly long to start up, you need to tell the integration test how long to wait before attempting to communicate with the model.
 Use the "-t" option.